Ashe-Sterling/clrblk/README.md

 # clrblk

 clrblk is a command-line utility for printing color blocks in the terminal.
 It supports various color input formats, including ANSI codes, hexadecimal values, and named ANSI colors.
+Its only dependency is libc.
 Users can also specify a range of ANSI colors, a range for hexadecimal gradients, adjust block width, and enable inline range printing.

 ## Features